-Since the Northwest Territories doesn’t impose the same payday loan regulations as other parts of the country, there are more risks associated with borrowing short-term loans both online and in-person.
-Make sure to read the fine print on payday loan contracts and look for short-term loan alternatives wherever possible.
+Since the Northwest Territories doesn’t have the same payday loan regulations as other parts of the country, there are more risks associated with borrowing short-term loans both online and in-person.
+Before applying, look for alternative forms of financing.

 How to file a complaint against a lender

-Before you agree to a payday loan, it helps to explore all of the short-term loan alternatives at your disposal.
+Before you sign on for a payday loan, it helps to explore all of the short-term financing alternatives at your disposal.

 Northwest Territories assistance programs